 The New York Bar Examination is the most popular bar examination for foreign trained attorneys.
 The New York Board of Law Examiners is the only entity that can deem an individual qualified to sit for the New York Bar Exam.
 Some individuals from common law countries may be found eligible to sit for the New York Bar Exam based solely on their first law degree.
 Most individuals, however, will need to finish the requirements of the LLM degree and complete additional coursework to be eligible to sit for the exam.
-If you wish to sit for the New York Bar Exam, it is your responsibility to review the state’s eligibility rules for foreign-trained attorneys (see §520.6 of the Rules of the Court of appeals for the Admission of Attorneys and Counselors at Law 22 NYCRR §520.6)).
+If you wish to sit for the New York Bar Exam, it is your responsibility to review the state’s eligibility rules for foreign trained attorneys (see §520.6 of the Rules of the Court of appeals for the Admission of Attorneys and Counselors at Law 22 NYCRR §520.6)).

-The Board requires foreign-trained lawyers to complete an online Foreign Evaluation Form and submit required documentation to their offices at least 6 months prior to the start of the application filing period for the bar exam (February or July) they wish to take.
+The Board requires foreign trained lawyers to complete an online Foreign Evaluation Form and submit required documentation to their offices at least 6 months prior to the start of the application filing period for the bar exam (February or July) they wish to take.
 We strongly encourage you to complete this evaluation form and to submit all necessary documents to the Board prior to staring the LLM program to determine your eligibility to sit for the bar.

 Individuals should be aware that every applicant admitted to the New York State Bar on or after January 1, 2015 must complete at least 50 hours of qualifying pro bono service prior to filing an application for admission with the appropriate Appellate Division department of the Supreme Court (§520.16 of the Rules of the Court of appeals for the Admission of Attorneys and Counselors at Law (22 NYCRR §520.16)).

-D.C. is the jurisdiction closest to Mason Law that allows foreign-trained attorneys to sit for their bar examination.
+Washington, D.C. is the jurisdiction closest to Mason Law that allows foreign trained attorneys to sit for the bar examination.
 The D.C.
 Court of Appeals is the only entity that can deem an individual qualified to sit for the D.C.
 Bar Examination.
-The Rules of the District of Columbia Court of Appeals, Rule 46(b)(4) requires that foreign-trained attorneys take at least 26 credit hours in subjects tested on the D.C.
+The Rules of the District of Columbia Court of Appeals, Rule 46(b)(4) requires that foreign trained attorneys take at least 26 credit hours in subjects tested on the D.C.
 Bar Examination in order to become eligible to take the exam.
 Subjects tested on the D.C.
 Bar Examination are listed in the Multistate Bar Examination Content Outline and the Multistate Essay Examination Content Outline.

 The D.C.
 Court of Appeals also offers a “special legal consultant” status for a foreign-educated lawyer who has been admitted to practice in another country and is at least 26 years of age, as outlined in Rule 46 (c)(4).